 5G Usage Scenarios in 40.5-43.5 GHz

-Editor’s Note: Refer to CEPT Report 68 and adapt text for 40 GHz

 Editor’s Note: Text from draft ECC Decision, as well the clarification of possible UAS usage in both transmissions.
 At this stage only terrestrial usage is studied.
 Regarding UAS: if new WI is defined it should be used in line with the satellite transmission – needs to be studied).
 It is out of the scope of EC Mandate.

+There will be a progressive introduction of 5G services in 40.5 -43.5 GHz in EU Member States.
+5G will be introduced before 202[X] in EU Member States (at least in one main city).

 In the 40.5-43.5 GHz band, MFCN will support mainly urban and suburban hotspot areas.
 The deployment of MFCN is expected to target only cells with a small range.
 Due to the characteristics of this frequency band, there is no expectation that it will be used for contiguous wide/nationwide coverage of MFCN networks areas.
 There may be a need for a limited number of hotspots in rural areas.
 MFCN networks at 40 GHz could be deployed indoor and outdoor.
-It has been assumed during the WRC preparation that MFCN will operate after individual authorisation regime.
+It has been assumed during the WRC preparation that MFCN base stations will operate under a authorisation regime where locations are known.
+Additional considerations are needed for an authorisation regime where the location of base stations are not known to ensure that the harmonised technical conditions in this Decision are met.
 CEPT noted, that definition of authorisation regime is a national matter.
 The LRTC for MFCN in 40.5 – 43.5 GHz band have been developed assuming an authorisation where the location of transmitters and receivers are known.

-Editor’s Note: What happened if administration decides for authorization regime, where location of transmitters and receivers are not known?

-Editor’s Note: see ECC(19)081 Annex 09

-There will be a progressive introduction of 5G services in 40.5-43.5 GHz in EU Member States.
+40.5 - 43.5 GHz networks will benefit from technologies with wider radio channels than in other previously harmonised bands in the EU.

 5G Parameters Used in Sharing Studies